project-gemmi/gemmi/docs/mol.rst

 ---------

 The object of type Structure that we get from reading a PDB or mmCIF file may contain multiple models.
-This adds one more level to the hierarchy.
+This adds one more level to the hierarchy: structure - model - chain - residue - atom.

-At this point it may be good to show an example code.
-Let us mutate all methionine residues (MET) to selenomethionine (MSE).
+Let us first show an example of code that iterates over all levels of this hierarchy.
+The code mutates all methionine residues (MET) to selenomethionine (MSE).

 **C++**